Steve McQueen as Lt. Frank Bullitt, renegade San Francisco inspector

 Costume Designer: Theadora Van Runkle

-McQueen’s character in Bullitt is often remembered for two things: his handling of the green fastback Mustang during the car chase and the iconic shooting jacket and rollneck jumper he wore.
-Just prior to that sequence, we see Bullitt pulling an all-nighter at the hospital after the fatal shooting of the witness his men were protecting.
+Steve McQueen’s character in Bullitt is often remembered for two things: his handling of the green fastback Mustang during the car chase and the iconic tweed sport jacket and rollneck jumper he wore.
+Just before that sequence, we see Lieutenant Bullitt pulling an all-nighter at the hospital after the fatal shooting of the witness his men were protecting.

 What’d He Wear?

-Perhaps just to throw off any budding sartorial bloggers 45 years later, Bullitt carries a brown overcoat when getting into the ambulance at the crime scene.
+Perhaps just to throw off any budding sartorial bloggers a half-century later, Bullitt carries a brown overcoat when getting into the ambulance at the crime scene.
 At first I wondered if this was the brown shooting jacket from later in the film, but it is definitely an overcoat and slightly different in color.

 Go Big or Go Home